 In 2001, the legislature outlawed the “gray machines,” private video poker machines that previously had operated on the fringe of the law in bars and convenience stores.
 Nine thousand video lottery terminals were authorized in their place, licensed by the Lottery and limited to five per commercial location and ten per fraternal organization.
 By the end of 2004, video lottery sales represented more than 70 percent of the lottery's total revenue.

 In 2007, voters in Hancock, Ohio, and Kanawha Counties voted to permit table games at the respective racetracks in each county.
+In 2009, voters in Jefferson County followed suit and allowed Charles Town to begin offering table games starting in July of 2010.
 Under the statute for table games, annual license fees paid by the tracks fund in-home health care for West Virginia seniors, as administered by the WV Bureau of Senior Services.

 The seven-member West Virginia Lottery Commission was created in 1985 to assist and advise the director of the lottery.
 The governor appoints members, with approval by the state senate.

 The Lottery contracts with private vendors to provide the instant and on-line central computer systems for all traditional games.
 The vendor also supplies field support for sales, including terminal repairs.